markmusic27/gpa-calculator/README.md

 ## Loading Grades

-To load your grades, create a JSON file for each academic year in the `grades` folder.
-Each file should contain your grades quarter by quarter.
+To load your grades, create a JSON file for each academic year in the `grades` folder. **You need to create this folder in the root directory of the project.** Each file should contain your yearly grades, by quarter.
 You can add classes, grades, and units for each quarter.
 Here's an example structure:

 ```json
 {